-19% of all federal campaign contributions in 2024 came from just 300 individuals and their families.
+Nearly 20% of all federal campaign contributions in 2024 came from just 100 billionaire households — up from 1.5% in 2008.

 ~$4 per taxpayer per year — the cost of all elected-federal salaries under the new schedule.